 After practicing veterinary medicine for 10 years, Dr. Bjornson became certified in “Animal Chiropractic Basics” by the American Veterinary Chiropractic Association in 2000 and has maintained current certification to date.
 Chiropractic therapy is used to reduce pain.
 It also improves function, mobility and quality of life for our patients – as well as those referred to us by other area veterinarians.
 Pets who have undiagnosed pain and those who “just don’t move around as well as they used to” can greatly benefit from chiropractic examination and therapy.
 Dogs suffering from Intervertebral Disc Disease can also benefit from routine chiropractic care.

 Radiology is one of the most important diagnostic modalities available to our veterinarians.
 Radiographs (X-rays) taken at Broadway Veterinary Hospital are interpreted on site.
 When the opinion of a specialist is needed, the films can be sent to a radiologist or an orthopedic surgeon for consultation.
 Orthopedic Foundation of America (OFA) films can be performed and sent to OFA for certification.

 Ultrasonic imaging for limited area diagnostics is performed in house by either Dr. Bjornson or Dr. Hunt.
-Specialized or advanced diagnostics are performed by the board certified specialist service, Minnesota Veterinary Ultrasound.
-Their expertise greatly benefits our patients when specialized imaging is needed.
+Advanced ultrasonic diagnostics are performed by Dr. Melissa Weisman.
+She is highly trained in ultrasound with an extensive ultrasound education background that includes one-on-one training with veterinary boarded specialists.
+Dr. Weisman is a member of the International Veterinary Ultrasound Society and has served on the IVUSS board for 2 years.
+She is owner of Minnesota Veterinary Ultrasound.
+Her expertise greatly benefits our patients when specialized imaging is needed.

 – Pregnancy diagnosis